Research and expertise

 - Snow avalanches:

-Massi Barbolini, Hydraulic Engineering, Pavia; Paul Brennan, Electrical Engineering, UCL; Nicolas Eckert, IRSTEA, Grenoble; Jim McElwaine, Earth Sciences, Durham; Betty Sovilla, SLF, Davos.
+Massi Barbolini, Hydraulic Engineering, Pavia; Paul Brennan, Electrical Engineering, UCL; Nicolas Eckert, IRSTEA, Grenoble; Jim McElwaine, Planetary Science Institute, Arizona; Betty Sovilla, SLF, Davos.